Seven Ways to Improve Fuel Economy

-Improving fuel economy can result in significant savings while also potentially increasing the lifespan of a vehicle.
-Mike Hasinec, vice president of maintenance support for Penske Truck Leasing, shared six tips for improving fuel economy.
+Fuel is a major expense for fleets, and improving fuel economy can result in significant savings while also potentially increasing the lifespan of a vehicle.
+Mike Hasinec, former vice president of maintenance for Penske Truck Leasing, shared seven tips for improving fuel economy.

-Even exhaust leaks can harm fuel economy as they can impact waste heat recovery and passive and active regenerations.
-“When you have exhaust leaks, not only do the fumes bother the driver, but they also can impact the after-treatment system and fuel economy.
-If there are air leaks, the air compressor has to run all of the time.
-All of those little things produce loss and all of that adds up," he said.
-Other maintenance issues include:
+Even exhaust leaks can harm fuel economy, as they can impact waste heat recovery and passive and active regenerations.
+“When you have exhaust leaks, not only does it bother the driver from the fumes, but it also can impact the after-treatment system and fuel economy.
+If there are air leaks, the air compressor has to run all the time.
+All of those little things have parasitic loss and all of that adds up," he said.

 As part of preventive maintenance, Penske techs validate engine parameters, such as road and cruise speeds and especially idle shutdown, which can alter fuel economy.
 Techs also check for various software updates.
 “Many of these updates improve vehicle reliability, regens and fuel economy," Hasinec said.